Home Northern Territory Darwin Visit Kakadu National Park in 3 days

 Travel tips

 Visit early in the morning to avoid the hot weather and tourists.
-Remember to take mosquito repellent, as well as a fly net for the day (depending on the season, it can be painful)!
+Remember to take mosquito repellent, as well as a fly net for the day!
 Fill up with water regularly – during hot weather you need to stay hydrated, and there are few places to swim!

 5/5 - (2 votes)